 Applicant tracking systems are used by hiring managers to organize applicants.
 If your resume is rejected by their system, your chances of getting an interview are virtually eliminated.

 We’ve included a sample resume for a Logistics and Transportation Manager written by Find My Profession.
-This resume is ATS complaint and encompasses many of the features required in a great resume.
+This resume is ATS complaint and encompasses many of the features listed in this blog post that are required in a great resume.

 Keep Your Resume Under Two Pages